 Remuneration Element Description Primary Objectives Base Salary Reflects fixed compensation.
 Attract and retain employees over time Provide a base level of total compensation to reflect an individual's role and responsibilities Annual Incentive Comprised of a performance-based annual bonus and a profit-sharing program.
 Focus executives and employees on important short-term Company-wide performance goals Recognize and reward overall annual business results and individual / team contributions Equity Compensation Comprised of annual performance-based restricted stock units with performance-based and time-based vesting criteria (double-trigger for vesting).
-Beginning in 2014, certain executives will receive annual awards of restricted stock units in lieu of renewing time-based retention awards.
+Certain executives receive annual awards of restricted stock units in lieu of renewing time-based retention awards.
 These awards have double triggers requiring both achievement of performance goals and the passage of time.
+Responding to shareholder feedback and to align more closely to the market, the Committee made changes to the performance-based equity program for 2016.
+For the 2016 award, we will measure total shareholder return over a three-year period compared to the Russell 2000 index.
 Focus executives and employees on important long-term Company-wide performance goals including increases to the Company's stock price over a period of several years, growth in its earnings per share and other measurements of corporate performance Align our executives with the interests of shareholders and deliver a superior rate of return Retain executives and employees over time